Back to blog

 Weekly insights on saving, spending, and making your money work harder.
 No spam.

 Most budgeting advice assumes you get paid monthly.
 But if you're like most NZ workers, you get paid fortnightly — 26 times a year, not 24.
+If you're brand new to budgeting, start with our beginner's budgeting guide.

 This matters more than you think.